trevorkerney/C-Data-Structure-Libraries/Data Structures/TAVLTree/README.md

 ---

-The use of TBinaryTree with non-[fundamental types](https://www.cplusplus.com/reference/type_traits/is_fundamental/) (except strings) requires explicit specialization of the private compare() method.
+The use of TAVLTree with non-[fundamental types](https://www.cplusplus.com/reference/type_traits/is_fundamental/) (except strings) requires explicit specialization of the private compare() method.
 The declaration is as follows:
 ```
-explspec short TBinaryTree<myType>::compare(const myType& obj1, const myType& obj2) const
+explspec short TAVLTree<myType>::compare(const myType& obj1, const myType& obj2) const
 ```
 The body of this method should return 1 if obj1 is greater than obj2, 0 if equal, and -1 if lesser.

-This must be implemented after the inclusion of TBinaryTree and before the use of any of TBinaryTree's methods.
+This must be implemented after the inclusion of TAVLTree and before the use of any of TAVLTree's methods.

 Replace all instances of "myType" with the name of the type/class.